 Craft Ontario Members can apply to use this open-concept space to host exhibitions, installations, workshops, presentations and meetings.
 With 548 sq ft of floor space and two walls, CO Space can accommodate up to 40 people theatre-style, or up to 20 seated with tables.

 Applications for 2019 CO Space programming are now closed.
-Applications for 2020 will open in the summer.
+Applications for 2020 will open in early October, 2019.

 WAYPOINTS: An exhibition of ceramic and glass works created by thirteen participating artists in the Fusion Clay and Glass Association’s 2018-2019 signature mentorship program.